Myterian/FlaxEvent/README.md

         MyEvent?.Invoke();

         // Editor-Configured listeners can receive the parameters you pass here.
+        // Requirement: The listener is linked to runtime parameters and
-        // The ONLY requirement: The listener method must match the events signature
+        // the target method must match the events signature.
         // > i.e. (string, int)
         ParameterEvent?.Invoke("some cool text", 7);
     }